Sayaboury landscape

 Thankfully, there are people working to buck this trend, and you’ll find some of them at the Sayaboury Elephant Conservation Center.
 Supported by the charity ElefantAsia, the ECC takes in rescued and retired working elephants with the aim of rehabilitating and releasing them into the wild wherever possible.
 As well as taking care of 34 resident elephants, the center runs a drop-in veterinary center, provides employment and training for local mahouts, and hosts an elephant museum where visitors can learn about conservation in Laos.

 A stay at the ECC is your chance to interact with the elephants in an entirely cruelty-free setting, and to get to know one of the world’s most intelligent, sensitive and remarkable animals.
+If this kind of immersive experience interests you, consider incorporating it into your Asia travel itinerary, with a variety of unique destinations to explore.

 Connects with